GeiserX/genieacs-docker/README.md

 **Please**, modify the `docker-compose.yml` file accordingly if you plan to deploy into production.
 Comment out the `volumes:` directive if you encounter problems in the installation.

-### Install Docker-CE and Docker Compose on a Debian 10 machine
+### Install Docker-CE and Docker Compose in Debian 10

 ```bash
 apt update